obkalu/BooksAMillion/README.md

 # BooksAMillion
-A basic demo web application using mongodb, express and nodejs to manage books for a book-club
+A basic demo web application using MongoDB, Express.JS and Node.JS to manage books for a book-club.